open-contracting-extensions/ocds_renewal_extension/README.md

 # Renewal

-Adds fields to the Tender, Lot, Award and Contract objects to describe the options for the renewal of contracts.
+Adds fields to describe the options for the renewal of contracts.

 ## Legal context